Molk-e Mian

-Molk-e Mian (ملک میان, also Romanized as Molk-e Mīān, Malek Mīān, and Molk Meyan) is a village in Owshiyan Rural District, Chaboksar District, Rudsar County, Gilan Province, Iran.
-At the 2016 census, its population was 644, in 221 families.
-Down from 677 in 2006.
+Molk-e Mian (ملک میان) (Note: Also romanized as Malek Mīān, Molk Meyan, and Molk-e Mīān) is a village in Owshiyan Rural District of Chaboksar District in Rudsar County, Gilan province, Iran.

+Demographics

 Language

-Linguistic composition of the city consists of native Gilaki at 40% and standard Persian at 60% currently.
+The linguistic composition of the city consists of native Gilaki at 40% and standard Persian at 60% currently.

+Population

+At the time of the 2006 National Census, the village's population was 677 in 192 households.
+The following census in 2011 counted 726 people in 229 households.
+The 2016 census measured the population of the village as 644 people in 221 households.